edamtoft/WorkflowDetection/README.md

 The network takes a 5x8 input (5 most recent pages * 8 unique pages represented as one-hot tensors) and generates a flat 8 wide output which represents probabilities of each individual page.
 There are two hidden layers with 10 and 15 neurons respectively.
 This was a mostly arbitrary choice that seemed to provide relatively good results.
+All layers use ReLU activation except for the output layer which uses Softmax.

-A recurrent neural network using LSTM nodes may also do a good job and be better fitted to this problem, so that might be worth investigating as an alternative.
+A recurrent neural network using LSTM nodes may also do a good job and be better fitted to this problem, but during testing, a basic deep neural network performed as well if not better and was much faster to train.